saurabhlahamage06/PythonDA_Projects/README.md

 # PythonDA_Projects
-In this project I have analyze the sales of iphones with various charts.
+In this directory I have include the all projects related to python data analysis.